-Every day we hear of new security breaches and debit card fraud; threats which only seem to grow.
+Every day, we hear of new security breaches and debit card fraud — threats which only seem to grow.
 In fact, many of us have already fallen victim to this crime.
-To help fight this, credit and debit card paymens in the US underwent a significant change October 1st, 2015 with the introduction of guidelins for EMV cards and terminals.
+To help fight this, credit and debit card payments in the US underwent a significant change on October 1, 2015 with the introduction of guidelines for EMV cards and terminals.
 EMV technology is designed to reduce fraud for "in-person" or "card present" transactions.

 To comply with the EMV guidelines, First Port City Bank is converting our debit cards to EMV (or "chip") cards.
 These new cards will have a chip microprocessor requiring the cardholder to insert their card into a terminal instead of swiping.
 We will be converting existing debit cards to the new cards over the next six months.

 Cyber theft is a huge challenge, and we are doing what we can to protect your money and your information.
-Thank you for your cooperation, and allowing us to be your bank.
+Thank you for your cooperation and for allowing us to be your bank.

 We may be calling you.

 To protect your account, we monitor your ATM and debit card transactions for potentially fraudulent activity which may include a sudden change in locale (such as when an attempt is made to use a U.S.-issued card overseas), a sudden string of costly purchases, or any pattern associated with new fraud trends around the world.

 If we suspect fraudulent ATM or debit card use, we will call you to validate the legitimacy of your transactions.
 Your participation in responding to our call is critical to prevent potential risk and avoid restrictions we may place on the use of your card.